 “The Rock ‘n’ Roll Camp for Girls is thrilled to partner with The

-, and I urge you to support this project as the film
+Winding Stream, and I urge you to support this project as the film

 moves toward completing post-production!